prometheus/prometheus/docs/querying/basics.md

 ### @ modifier

-The `@` modifier allows changing the time for individual instant and range vectors in a query.
+The `@` modifier allows changing the evaluation time for individual instant and range vectors in a query.
 The time supplied to `@` modifier is a unix timestamp and described with a float literal.

 For example, the following expression returns the value of `http_requests_total` at `2021-01-04T07:40:00+00:00`: